Jack Harlow

-Jackman Thomas Harlow (born March 13, 1998) is an American rapper, singer, songwriter, and actor from Louisville, Kentucky.
-He started his career in 2015 and released several EPs and mixtapes before he was signed to Don Cannon and DJ Drama's record label Generation Now in 2018, an imprint of Atlantic Records.
+Jackman Thomas Harlow (born March 13, 1998) is an American rapper and singer.
+He began his recording career in 2015, and released several EPs and mixtapes until signing with Don Cannon and DJ Drama's record label Generation Now, an imprint of Atlantic Records in 2018.

-Harlow's first major breakthrough came with the release of his 2020 single, "Whats Poppin."
-Aided by its popularity on TikTok, and following a remix with rappers DaBaby, Tory Lanez, and Lil Wayne, it peaked at number two on the US Billboard Hot 100 and went on to receive a Grammy Award nomination.
-Harlow was included on XXL magazine's "2020 Freshman Class" before he released his debut studio album, Thats What They All Say (2020), which was certified platinum in the US.
-In 2021, Harlow released a collaboration with Lil Nas X, "Industry Baby," which reached number one on the Hot 100, becoming Harlow's first chart-topper.
-Harlow released his second album Come Home the Kids Miss You in 2022, and its single, "First Class," became his second number one on the Hot 100 and first to debut atop the chart.
+Harlow's first mainstream breakthrough came with the release of his 2020 single "Whats Poppin."
+Aided by its popularity on TikTok, and following a remix with rappers DaBaby, Tory Lanez, and Lil Wayne, it peaked at number two on the U.S. Billboard Hot 100 and received a Grammy Award nomination for Best Rap Performance.
+That same year, he was included on XXL magazine's 2020 Freshman Class and released his debut studio album Thats What They All Say (2020), which received platinum certification by the Recording Industry Association of America (RIAA).
+In 2021, Harlow guest featured on Lil Nas X's single "Industry Baby," which became his first number one song on the Billboard Hot 100.
+His second album, Come Home the Kids Miss You (2022) was supported by his second number-one single and first to debut at the position, "First Class."
+In 2023, he guest performed on Jungkook's single "3D", which peaked at number five, while his song "Lovin on Me" became his third number-one single on the chart.